Course Start Date

 - Wool brokers - as wool area managers or stock agents

 - Diploma of Agriculture

-This is a blended flexible course.
-You will need to attend approximately 3.1 hours of class, over 1 day a week, for 2 years.
-As well as the in-class component, you will need to complete approximately 7.8 hours of other study per week.
+This is a flexible delivery part-time evening course.
+You will need to attend approximately 5 hours of class, over 1 day a week, for 2 years.
+As well as the in-class component, you will need to complete approximately 8 hours of other study per week.

-You may also be required to complete approximately 51.5hours of additional study each week outside of class hours, including Self-directed learning such as research, private study and preparation for assessments.
+You may also be required to complete approximately 2 hours of additional study each week outside of class hours, including Self-directed learning such as research, private study and preparation for assessments.
 Work experience in sheds to support your skills development..

 IS THIS COURSE RIGHT FOR YOU?

 This course offering is designed for people who: